devashish2910/devashish2910/README.md

 - 👋 Hi, I’m @devashish2910
 - 👀 I’m interested in Coding
 - I'm Looking forward to learn how to code:)
+- Familiar with C and JAVA
-- 🌱 I’m currently learning C++, HTML
+- 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on C++
+- 💞️ I’m looking to collaborate on Python, C and Java
 - 📫 How to reach me @devashish_29 on Discord
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: New to coding